nebula-orchestrator/docs/docs/internals.md

     3. Open another connection to rabbit and use a direct_reply_to to the API managers queue to get the current app configuration.
     4. Remove & clean the RabbitMQ intial sync connection.
     4. Start processing messages from the worker RabbitMQ queue.
+    5. Loop over all containers which are managed by Nebula on the worker and if the dockerfile healthcheck returns "unhealthy" restart the container.